-Why are we doing this?
+Why did we do this?

-Despite this, there is a huge amount of creativity and innovation being focused on how to increase giving, driven in part by the imaginative use of digital technologies and the reinvention of ideas of sharing and reciprocity.
+Despite this, there was a huge amount of creativity and innovation being focused on how to increase giving, driven in part by the imaginative use of digital technologies and the reinvention of ideas of sharing and reciprocity.
 Giving helps to build communities and lessens the impact of some of society’s biggest problems.
 People who give also tend to live longer, happier, healthier lives.

-What are we doing?
+What did we do?

 We set out to find and support the most exciting innovators; to help them bring their ideas to life; and to help the most promising ideas and organisations grow their impact and reach many more people.
-We also wanted to encourage established charities and public services to embrace these new ways of giving.
+We also aimed to encourage established charities and public services to embrace these new ways of giving.

 - In a bid to engage more charities with new innovations in giving, Nesta set up The Open Innovation Programme, which engaged with 60 established charities with national reach to test their appetite to source ideas from beyond their organisational boundaries.
 In December 2012, we selected ten charities to find, adopt and scale innovations in giving that showed the potential to solve some of their biggest challenges.